What is this course about?

 The course was designed to both meet industry demands, and teach students basic military standards and assembly techniques for radio frequency (RF) and microwave electronic (MW) assemblies.
 The skills are taught with visual lectures and hands-on practice using equipment common to microelectronics assembly techniques.

-The Microelectronics Boot Camp starts a new session July 10 and runs 10 weeks for 40 hours per week.
+The Microelectronics Boot Camp starts a new session July 10, followed by another session October 5.
+Each session runs 10 weeks for 40 hours per week.
 The program cost is $5,500, and sessions run throughout the year.

 While Microelectronics Boot Camp students practice the latest wire and ribbon bonding techniques, they photograph and record their work to build a portfolio for future interviews.